The Purpose Driven Life: Summary

-In later versions of the book, 2 additional chapters were added about the 2 biggest reasons why Christians don't live purpose driven lives, envy and "people pleasing."
+In later versions of the book, two additional chapters were added about the two biggest reasons why Christians do not live purpose driven lives: envy and "people pleasing."

 Reception

 Sales

 The book topped the Wall Street Journal best seller charts as well as Publishers Weekly charts.
 The Purpose Driven Life was also on the New York Times Bestseller List for over 90 weeks.
 It had sold over 18 million copies by 2008, and 32 million copies within its first decade, by 2012.
 According to both the author and publisher Simon & Schuster, 50 million copies had been sold in more than 85 languages by 2020.

 Impact

 A May 2005 survey of American pastors and ministers conducted by George Barna asked Christian leaders to identify what books were the most influential on their lives and ministries.
 The Purpose Driven Life was the most frequent response.
 The Purpose Driven Church, written prior to The Purpose Driven Life, was the second most frequent response.
 Billy Graham described the book as one that would "guide you to greatness—through living the Great Commandment and the Great Commission of Jesus."

 In 2005, after reading the book, the President of Rwanda, Paul Kagame, invited Warren to develop the P.E.A.C.E.
 Plan in the country.